C4Q/AC-Android/cohort_5.4/unit_05/05_02_retrofit_query_and_path_parameters.md

 }
 ```

-Our url is pretty simple, and does not need any other modification.
-This is because it is a *static*, or non-changing endpoint.
+Our Url is pretty simple, and does not need any other modification.
+This is because it is a ***static***, or non-changing endpoint.
+However, this is not always the case, because most endpoints update when the database it pulls from updates.
+Also, an api endpoint might have too large of a dataset to send all at once, and will use **pagination**, or sending small sets of data every time you ask for more data (i.e. - sending 10 items at a time, rather than sending thousands, and expecting you to know what to do with it).